nothings/stb/tools/README.footer.md

 Yes.
 I'll even tell you about some.
 However, I haven't used most of these libraries and can't comment on their quality.
-(If you use them and aren't their author, feel free to tell me about their quality.)
+(If you use them and aren't their author, feel free to tell me about their quality.) _Newest additions are in italics._

 - **images** [jo_gif.cpp](http://www.jonolick.com/home/gif-writer): animated GIF writer (public domain)
 - **images** [gif.h](https://github.com/ginsweater/gif-h): animated GIF writer (public domain)